barryclark/jekyll-now/_drafts/Hack-School-Session-1.md

 title: Hack School Session 1
 ---

 # Hack School Session 1
 ## Introduction to HTML and CSS
 6 October 2016

 We all hope you enjoyed your first Hack School session!
 As part of our commitment to your success, we'll post written versions of all the material covered.
 For this first session, we learned HTML and CSS as part of constructing a personal webpage.
 You'll want such a page as a portfolio to show off your work to recruiters.

-### Pre-requisites
+### Tools for the Job

 A plain text editor is needed for this.
 We want to write plain text without any formatting applied, and we want do so in a monospaced (typewriter) font to let us vertically align code for readability.

-Please download Sublime Text (or a text editor like Atom, Notepad++, etc. of your choice): https://www.sublimetext.com/3 Click the link for your operating system (OS X is if you use a Mac)
+Please download Sublime Text (or a text editor like Atom, Notepad++, etc. of your choice): https://www.sublimetext.com/3 Click the link for your operating system (OS X is if you use a Mac).

 ### Debugging Tips

 Many people last night encountered errors along the way.
 Don't worry, this is perfectly normal.
 Computers are very particular in what they expect.
-If your webpage wasn't displaying correctly last night, here were the most common causes:
+If your webpage wasn't displaying correctly last night, here were the most common
+causes:

 * CSS rule declarations were missing a semicolon.
 For example: `text-align: center` instead of `text-align: center;`

 * The HTML and CSS files were in different folders, which caused the wrong CSS file to be included via the `<link>` tag (if one was found at all).
 It probably looked like edits were having no effect, even after saving the file.

 * Edits were not saved, and so your web browser was rendering an old version of the files.
 Be sure to save before re-loading the webpage in your browser.

 * HTML tags or attributes were misspelled.
 For example, `tite` instead of `title`, `herf` instead of `href`, and so on.

 * Closing quotes were missing around an attribute's value in a tag.
 For example, `rel="stylesheet` instead of `rel="stylesheet"`.

 ### Style Tips